 Our Board of Directors

-James Borgmann: Treasurer, Attorney At Law, DeFur Voran
+James Borgmann: Board of Directors Treasurer, Attorney At Law, DeFur Voran

-Gabriel Tait: Associate Professor, Department of Journalism, Ball State University
+Gabriel Tait: Board Member, Associate Professor, Department of Journalism, Ball State University

-Courtney Bishop: Community Engagement Program Coordinator, Open Door Health Services
+Courtney Bishop: Board Member, Community Engagement Program Coordinator, Open Door Health Services

-Peggy Lewis: Retired, Teachers College, Ball State University
+Peggy Lewis: Board Member, Teachers College, Ball State University, Retired

-Susan Johnson: Director, Associate Dean of Science, Retired, Ball State University
+Susan Johnson: Board Member, Director, Associate Dean of Science, Retired, Ball State University

-Dallas Lambert: Director, Nurse Manager, IU Health Ball Memorial Hospital
+Dallas Lambert: Board Member, Director, Nurse Manager, IU Health Ball Memorial Hospital